Anoise/DeepBooTS/README.md

 ### 4) Training on Large-Scale Time Series Dataset

+**Download the Dataset**: The datasets can be obtained from [Google Drive](https://drive.google.com/drive/folders/1ClfRmgmTo8MRlutAEZyaTi5wwuyIhs4k?usp=sharing).

 Go to the directory "DeepBooTS/LargeScaleTimeSeriesDatasets", we'll find that the bash script is in the 'scripts' folder, then run the:

 ```shell